theodorosploumis/docker-presentation/readme.md

 ### The docker image

 ![ubuntu:15.04 image](img/docker_image.jpg "
 A read-only layer that is the base of your container.
 It can have a parent image to abstract away the more basic filesystem snapshot.
 Each Docker image references a list of read-only layers that represent filesystem differences.
-Layers are stacked on top of each other to form a base for a container’s root filesystem.")
+Layers are stacked on top of each other to form a base for a container root filesystem.")

 ---